nowucca/codepromptu-test/construction/describe_test_cases.md

 Tags are just strings.
 A prompt can have multiple tags.

 If Bob creates a private prompt, only Bob can see it, Alice cannot.
-If Alice creates a public prompt, everyone can see it including Alice.
+If Alice creates a public prompt, everyone can see it including Alice but only if they use the /public endpoint.

 We have facilities to create a prompt (getting a guid) with fields content, tags and display_name specified, look at a prompt by guid, delete a prompt by guid, update a prompt by guid with fields content, tags, display_name specified,